Agriculture in the United Kingdom: Enclosures

 The primary benefits to large land holders came from increased value of their own land, not from expropriation.
 Smaller holders could sell their land to larger ones for a higher price post enclosure.
 There was not much evidence that the common rights were particularly valuable.
-Protests against Parliamentary Enclosure continued, sometimes in Parliament itself, frequently in the villages affected, and sometimes as organised mass revolts.
+Protests against parliamentary inclosure continued, sometimes in Parliament itself, frequently in the villages affected, and sometimes as organised mass revolts.
 Voluntary enclosure was frequent at that time.
 Enclosed land was twice as valuable, a price which could be sustained only by its higher productivity.

+Enclosures in Scotland

+Enclosure in Scotland is associated with sudden and large-scale clearances, perhaps due to the prevalence of cottar tenure whereby a dwelling and a small area of land is made available for so long only as the owner of it allows.

-Depression and prosperity
+Depression 1815–1836

-This peaceful period included a twenty-year depression in agriculture 1815 to 1836.
+The period 1750–1850 included a twenty-year depression in agriculture 1815 to 1836.
 It was so severe that landlords as well as tenants suffered financial ruin, and large areas of farmland were entirely abandoned.
-The ancient landlord and tenant system was unsuited to new-style, capital-intensive farms, which caused concern in Parliament.
-Parliament began to improve the legislation, for example by distinguishing between farm improvements that the tenant should fund, and those the landlord should fund.

-From 1836 until Parliament repealed the Corn Laws in 1846, agriculture flourished.
-The repeal of the Corn Laws steadied prices, though agriculture remained prosperous.
-At that time, Parliament was concerned with the issue of tenant right, i.e. the sum payable to an outgoing tenant for farm improvements that the tenant had funded and, if crops were in the ground when the tenant left, compensation for their value.
-This was down to local custom which might vary from place to place.
+The ancient landlord and tenant system was unsuited to new-style, capital-intensive farms.
+Parliament began to review the legislation, for example by distinguishing between farm improvements that the tenant should fund, and those the landlord should fund.
+Parliament was concerned with the issue of tenant right, i.e. the sum payable to an outgoing tenant for farm improvements that the tenant had funded and, if crops were in the ground when the tenant left, compensation for their value.
+This was dealt with in accordance with local custom, which might vary from place to place.
 In 1848 a parliamentary committee examined the possibility of a standardised system, but a Bill on the matter was not passed until 1875.

+The Corn Laws and their Repeal

+In the period 1815 to 1846 Corn Laws were enacted designed to protect domestic agriculture by imposing a tax on foreign imported grain.
+Their repeal was ultimately secured after major political lobbying by the Anti-Corn Law League.
+The issue was divisive because of the increased urbanisation of the UK and its need for cheap food, as well as the general influence of free trade doctrines.
+The repeal of the Corn Laws initially steadied grain prices.
+Experts differ over whether by 1846 the Corn Laws were still relevant, because of low prices and/or self-sufficiency in grain.